nrdg/cloudknot/CONTRIBUTING.md

 git push upstream <tagname>
 ```
 to push the new tag to the GitHub repository.
 After that, cloudknot's
-GitHub actions will take care of publishing the new release on PyPI.
+GitHub actions will take care of publishing the new release on PyPI and

-For now, you'll also need to create a new release on GitHub using the
+creating a release on GitHub.
-tag that you just pushed.